 As of Fall 2007, total clock hours are 8,000 for the Training Programs as shown in detail in Section IX.
-Students of the programs reside at the City of Ten Thousand Buddhas or the City of the Dharma Realm, and at off-campus facilities approved by the Sangha and Laity Training Programs administration.
+Students of the programs reside at the City of Ten Thousand Buddhas, the City of the Dharma Realm, or Berkeley Buddhist Monastery and at off-campus facilities approved by the Sangha and Laity Training Programs administration.
 Current maximum enrollment is set at 300 students.